Utah's congressional delegations: Delegates from Utah Territory

-Representatives from the State of Utah
+United States representatives

-Members of the House of Representatives are elected every two years by popular vote within a congressional district.
+U.S. representatives are elected every two years by popular vote within a congressional district.
 From 1895 till 1913, Utah had an at-large congressional district that represented the entire state.
 Every ten years, the number of congressional districts is reapportioned based on the state's population as determined by the United States census; Utah has had four districts since 2013.